openfaas/docs/docs/openfaas-pro/function-crd.md

 * [How to package OpenFaaS functions with Helm](https://www.openfaas.com/blog/howto-package-functions-with-helm/)

 ### Function Spec

+!!! warning "Do not remove the CRD"

+    Do not remove the Custom Resource Definition from the cluster.

+    If you remove the Function CRD, then all instances of the CRD (known as CRs) will be removed from the cluster, meaning all your functions will be deleted immediately.

 Here is an example of a function, written out in long form: